statistical-perceptions/serverless-survey/docs/researcher/configuration_yaml.md

 To configure the study you will need the urls to each follow-up survey.
 They do not have to be fully configured first though.

+Each question is a single page with a figure on it.

 ### Page level  Settings

+These settings control the rest of the question page, other than the figure.

 ```{code-cell} ipython3
 :tags: ["remove-input"]